zeen101/issuem/readme.txt

 14. IssueM - help

 == Changelog ==

+= 2.3.0 =
+* Add aritcles to is_author query
+* Remove extra slash in css and js link URLs
+* Use explode instead of split to create array of article category slugs
+* Use correct variable name issue instead of issuem_issue in the featured thumbs shortcode

 = 2.2.1 =
 * Modify how we add article to the post query in pre_get_posts